-As substance abuse becomes more common throughout the country, with millions of people afflicted by it, more and more individuals are trying to reach out for help.
-However, when help becomes too expensive, these individuals may choose not to ask for the treatment they need to overcome their addictions to drugs or alcohol.
+As substance abuse becomes more common throughout the country, and with millions of people afflicted by it, more and more individuals are trying to reach out for help.
+However, when the help they seek becomes too expensive, these people may choose not to ask for the treatment they need to overcome their addictions to drugs or alcohol.

 Substance abuse treatment is now listed as an essential health benefit that most health insurance plans must cover.
 There are exceptions, so it is important to look into the health insurance that you have.